raffaellavinzio/fsnd-trivia/backend/README.md

 }
 ```

-The API will return three error types when requests fail:
+The API will return these error types when requests fail:

 - 400: Bad Request
 - 404: Not Found
 - 422: Unprocessable
-- 500: Server Error

 ### Endpoint Library